RyanStan/ConiferOS/README.md

 The hardware emulated by QEMU provides a traditional PIC.
 An interface to configure the interrupt descriptor table is provided by [idt.h](src/idt/idt.h).
 In [kernel.c](src/kernel.c), I initialize the idt with `idt_init()`.
+Currently, there's an interrupt handler for int 0x00 and int 0x21 (keyboard interrupt).
+These handlers are set in `idt_init` in [idt.c](src/idt/idt.c).

 ### Paging
 From [kernel.c](src/kernel.c):